Individual candidates for this program should:

 - Have worked a minimum of ten consecutive years in the nonprofit sector (though not necessarily for one organization) without significant leave.

-- Be willing to participate in the various programs of the Fieldstone Leadership Network and peer network of sabbatical program alumni.
+- Be willing to participate in the various programs of the Fieldstone Leadership Network San Diego and the peer network of sabbatical program alumni.

 - Be employed full-time at the applicant organization.

-- Be committed to staying in current executive leadership position with same or other nonprofit organization in San Diego County for at least 5 years (not planning to retire within the next 5 years).
+- Be committed to staying in a current executive leadership position with the same or another nonprofit organization in San Diego County for at least 5 years (not planning to retire within the next 5 years).

 The candidate’s employing organization should:

 - Be recognized by the community for its programs.

 - Have at least five full-time paid staff including at least one staff-member

 ready to act as interim leader (board members are not eligible to lead in this